Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## Statefull App
-A statefull app uses Altinn Platform to store data
+A stateful app uses Altinn Platform to store data

 ## Stateless App
-A stateless app is a application where no data is store in in the platform.
-This could be a app acting like a proxy to some external APIS.
+A stateless app is an application where no data is stored in the platform.
+This could be an app acting like a proxy to some external API.
-State could potensial be stored in the external API, so term statless is limited to how the App not use any state in Altinn Platform.
+State could potensially be stored in the external API, so the term stateless is limited to how the App is not using any state in Altinn Platform.

 ## Process